ethan0905/ft_containers/README.md

 1- Start by coding all std functions (you gonna be able to use them later, inside your containers)
 2- Then, begin coding stack as your first container using original vector from STL.
 3- When your stack container works properly. start coding vector container and test it with your stack container.
-4- Final step, code map.
+4- Final step, code map and drop a star on this repo for the time you saved.

 ### Usefull documentation
 https://en.cppreference.com/w/cpp/container/vector